haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

     * `xlink-all-inter.tbl`: This file contains all cross-links between the various domains (using the full C31 model)
     * `xlink-all-inter-disvis-filtered.tbl`: This file contains the disvis-filtered cross-links between the various domains (using the full C31 model)
     * `xlinks-all-inter-disvis-filtered-C31dummyLYS.tbl`: This file contains the disvis-filtered cross-links between the various domains (using the C31 single Lysines as dummies)
+    * `C34-connectivity.tbl`: Connectivity restraints between the two C34 domains
+    * `C31-Lys91-Lys111.tbl`: Connectivity restraints between the two lysines of C31 for docking using those as dummies

 From MS, we have experimentally determined cross-links between the various domains.
 We have only kept  here  the inter-domain cross-links relevant for  this tutorial.
-The cross-links are taken from ([Kerber et al. 2016](https://www.nature.com/articles/nmeth.3838).
+The cross-links are taken from ([Kerber et al. 2016](https://www.nature.com/articles/nmeth.3838){:target="_blank"}.
 These are the files present in the `disvis` directory.
 As an example here are the cross-links identified between the Pol-III core (chain A here) and C31 (chain F):

 <pre style="background-color:#DAE4E7">